cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 The simple answer is that it changes nothing.
 The scope chain rules are consistent.
 The only difference is that we now have two ways variables can enter the scope.

-  1. through the scope tree, variables in parent scopes are available.
+  1. Through the scope tree, variables in parent scopes are available.
-  2. when variables are injected in via the function arguments which can be pulled from some other scope where we invoke the function.
+  2. When variables are injected in via the function arguments which can be pulled from some other scope where we invoke the function.

 We delay the instantiation of the scopes until they are invoked later in the program.